xsyncio/sierra-dev/docs/welcome.md

 We've designed a progressive learning path:

 ### 1️⃣ **Getting Started** *(You are here!)*
-- Understand what Sierra SDK is
+- Understand what Sierra Dev is
 - Install the framework
 - Run your first command